 During every session we offer a variety of vegetarian healthy snacks for children to choose from — raw vegetables, cereals and fruit, water and milk.
 This is paid for by School Fund and our Milk grant.
 We do not offer any snacks containing nuts, gelatine, or other animal products.

-- Week 2 is for weeks beginning 14th and 28th September, 12th October, 9th and 23rd November, 7th December
+- Week 2 is for weeks beginning 9th and 30th November

 We cater for vegetarians, halal meat eaters, non-vegetarians and children with special dietary requirements.